-It is our privilege to work with landowners to find the right conservation project for their goals.
+It is our privilege to work with landowners on a voluntary basis to find the right conservation project for their goals.
 Our region includes land in Cherokee, Clay, Graham, Jackson, Macon and Swain Counties in North Carolina, and Rabun County, Georgia.

 Interested in conserving your property?
 There are two options:

 - Donation of Land – An outright donation of land to Mainspring can be immediate, or combined with a reserved life estate.
+Immediate options include bargain sales, donation for conservation, or a trade land.
 Reserved life estates allow owners to live on their land until their death.
-This is often a useful option for landowners who want to see their land protected and who have no heirs, or have heirs who do not wish to use the land.
+View a printable PDF with more details about these options on our Land Donation fact sheet.

-As a qualified and accredited 501(c)(3), Mainspring land protection staff can help you plan for the future by discussing your conservation options and the potential benefits of permanent land protection.
-Every land protection project begins with a non-binding conversation to determine if the landowner’s vision for the property is compatible with Mainspring’s mission.
+As a qualified 501(c)(3), nationally accredited through the Land Trust Alliance, the Mainspring land protection staff can help you plan for the future by discussing your conservation options and the potential benefits of permanent land protection.

 In some rare cases, Mainspring may purchase property to protect its significant natural or cultural resources.